GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/writing_ndsl_code.md

 **Loops**

-Loops are legal with NDSL stencils, but must have definite limits (e.g. no `while True`)

-NEED TO UNDERSTAND THE NEW FOR LOOP FEATURE THEN WRITE SOMETHING ABOUT IT
+It is possible to use a while loops within an NDSL stencil.
+All loops must have definite limits (e.g. no `while True`), but these limits do not necessarily need to be hard coded.
+Other variables can be used a bounds of the loop, creating a situation where the bound of the loop is potentiall different at each point within the domain.

 ## Functions

 Functions in NDSL are used similar to traditional Python functions.
 They can be used to make code visually more appealing, and are inlined at execution.
 Technically, NDSL functions are GT4Py constructs, that NDSL provides an interface for.
-They are "pure" functions - meaning they cannot modify arguments in-place and just return values.
+Unlike stencils, functions do not modify fields in place.
+Any changes made within the function are only reflected in the larger stencil if the new value is returned in the function and written in the stencil.

 Functions follow all the same rules as stencils, a but have a number of important quirks.
 Functions: